musicalculinarists/beautiful-jekyll/_posts/2019-07-28-the-big-day.md

 ---
 layout: post
 tags: [review]
+title: Chance the Rapper’s The Big Day
+subtitle: A Track by Track Review.
 ---

-# Chance the Rapper’s The Big Day

-## A Track by Track Review.

 **All Day Long**
 A solid effort.
 It’s got fast-paced verses and gospel vocals reminiscent of Coloring Book, and in the latter half of the song, with the refrain “We made it, we made it,” there’s a nice celebration / disco-dance vibe going.
 However, the number of switches between different vibes and melodies over the course of the song feels…a little forced.